big-data-processor/bdp-document/source/fundamentals/terms.rst

 A Project is a collection of :ref:`DataFiles <DataFile>` and :ref:`Results <Result>`.
 A project is created with a name and an optional description.
 Several :ref:`Packages <Package>` can also be selected to use in the project.
 A project can also be shared among users.
-Please see the :doc:`Priviledge <./privilege>` for more information.
+Please see the :doc:`Privilege <./privilege>` for more information.
 The Project-related information can be changed after creation.

 Under the hood, each Project has a corresponding folder to store all the files or folders which correspond to DataFile records.